Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Conclusion

 \section{Conclusion}

 We presented a control framework that integrates echo state networks (ESN) with model predictive path integral control (MPPI).
 Our proposed methods, RPPI and URPPI, combine rapid ESN learning with sampling-based MPPI without linearization to achieve online control for nonlinear systems.
-In URPPI, the exploration-exploitation mechanism generates broader frequency content, improving identification accuracy.
-Through numerical experiments on the Duffing oscillator and four-tank systems, we demonstrated that URPPI achieves 30-60$\%$ lower control costs than conventional quadratic programming methods.
+In URPPI, the uncertainty-aware mechanism enables robust control against model identification errors.
+Through numerical experiments on the Duffing oscillator and four-tank systems, we demonstrated that URPPI achieves 30-60$\%$ lower control costs than conventional quadratic programming methods, while requiring slightly higher per-step computation times.
 Overall, the proposed framework offers a systematic solution for the simultaneous identification and control of nonlinear systems.
-Future work should address theoretical analysis and pursue hardware validation in robotics, aerospace, and process control applications.
+Future work includes establishing theoretical stability guarantees for the proposed framework.
+Additionally, extending the method to explicitly handle state constraints remains a challenge, as standard MPPI formulations do not naturally enforce hard constraints.
+Finally, we aim to pursue hardware validation in robotics, aerospace, and process control applications.

 \blind{}{